 Graduate Mentors

-Ana Carolina Araújo Soares (Mellon II)Program: Comparative Literature Field / Specialization: Cultural Studies, Critical Theory, Latinx Literature, Brazilian Literature, Gender Studies, 20th-Century Literature, Intersectional Feminism, Poetry and Poetics What aspects of the program do you look forward to most, or what goals do you plan to accomplish as a graduate mentor?
+she/her | Carol Araújo Soares (Mellon II)Program: Comparative Literature Field / Specialization: Cultural Studies, Critical Theory, Latinx Literature, Brazilian Literature, Gender Studies, 20th-Century Literature, Intersectional Feminism, Poetry and Poetics What aspects of the program do you look forward to most, or what goals do you plan to accomplish as a graduate mentor?
 I’m looking forward to teaching and learning from these developing scholars.
-I believe that education is a two way street and being in contact with people from diverse fields of interest who come from many different contexts is important to maintain the diversity cherished in the university since this is not only about the research itself but also about the life experience of these people.
-Personal experiences from those who in themselves are political beings cross what they write and how they produce their writing, which makes their work of extreme importance also for their collective which often do not see this place as attainable.
-It is an honor to be able to collaborate as a mentor supporting students at the beginning of their researcher journey. | |
+I believe that education is a two-way street, and being in contact with people from diverse fields of interest who come from many different contexts is important to maintain the diversity cherished in the university since this is not only about the research itself but also about the life experience of these people.
+Personal experiences from those who are political beings cross what they write and how they produce their writing, which makes their work of extreme importance also for their collective, which often does not see this place as attainable.
+It is an honor to collaborate as a mentor supporting students at the beginning of their research journey. |

-Gabby Mahabeer (Mellon I)Program: Women's, Gender, and Sexuality Studies Field / Specialization: Caribbean Studies; Queer/Trans Studies; Cultural Politics; Radical Care; Erotic Autonomy; Sovereignty, Freedom, and Futuremaking What aspects of the program do you look forward to the most, or what goals do you plan to accomplish as a graduate mentor?
+they/them | Gabby Mahabeer (Mellon I)Program: Women's, Gender, and Sexuality Studies Field / Specialization: Caribbean Studies; Queer/Trans Studies; Cultural Politics; Radical Care; Erotic Autonomy; Sovereignty, Freedom, and Futuremaking What aspects of the program do you look forward to the most, or what goals do you plan to accomplish as a graduate mentor?
 I'm so excited to build with the MMUF community and support undergraduates as they take their next steps as researchers, producers of knowledge, and people.
-My hope is that we can all learn together and gain the skills to truly diversify academia – and more largely the worlds we occupy – as we build better futures for ourselves and each other. | |
+My hope is that we can all learn together and gain the skills to truly diversify academia – and, more largely, the worlds we occupy – as we build better futures for ourselves and each other. |

 Past Graduate Mentors Include: